Nicoletta Batini: Career

 In 2007 she was appointed Professor of Economics at the University of Surrey in the United Kingdom, a post she held until 2012.

-In early 2008, she returned to Washington D.C. to work on Chile but was co-opted in late 2008 to work on Canada and the United States, leading advanced missions, due to the 2008 financial crisis.
+In early 2008, she returned to Washington, D.C. to work on Chile but was co-opted in late 2008 to work on Canada and the United States, leading advanced missions, due to the 2008 financial crisis.
 Her work focused intensely on the sustainability of U.S. public finances, the countercyclical impact of the state balanced-budget rules and the employment and domestic demand impact of NAFTAs’ automotive sector and bailouts with a focus on trends in international transport and logistics and the impact of swings in the USD/CAD bilateral onto the global automotive value chain.
 As the crisis moved to Europe, she also moved to the European Department with assignments on countries in the Nord Range, and Israel, and worked actively within EUR's Analytical Group in charge of studying macro prudential rules and supervision of European Global Systemic International Financial Institutions (SIFIs), notably Nordea and Danske Bank.
 Batini was then made a member of the Editorial Board of the IMF's prestigious Finance & Development magazine.
-Between 2011 and 2012 Batini was Alternate President of the IMF's Staff Association Committee (SAC)—the Fund's Trade Union.
-She is interviewed repeatedly by the media for her seminal work –the first to forcefully challenge, and eventually steer the Fund's orthodox view on austerity—on the dangers of excessive fiscal austerity and ways to consolidate public debt successfully through gradualism to shelters growth.
+Between 2011 and 2012, Batini was Alternate President of the IMF's Staff Association Committee (SAC)—the Fund's Trade Union.
+She is interviewed repeatedly by the media for her seminal work –the first to forcefully challenge, and eventually steer the Fund's orthodox view on austerity—on the dangers of excessive fiscal austerity and ways to consolidate public debt successfully through gradualism to shelter growth.

-In 2013 she took leave from the IMF to become a Director of the Treasury Department of the Ministry of Economics and Finance (MEF) in Italy leading the office in charge of political and international economies.
+In 2013, she took leave from the IMF to become a Director of the Treasury Department of the Ministry of Economics and Finance (MEF) in Italy, leading the office in charge of political and international economies.
 Her portfolio included the Organisation for Economic Co-operation and Development (particularly the OECD's Working Party 3 and of the Economic Development Review Committee (ERDC)), the G-20 including dossier G7/G8, Bruegel (for which exercises the role of Sherpa to the Director General of the Treasury) and the Bellagio Group.
 While in Rome, Batini taught analytic methods of early warning and macroeconomic risk management at the High School of the Presidency of the Council of Ministers.